 Storing all of this data onsite can get quite expensive.
 This is one reason pre-cloud observability tools sampled data when doing analysis.
 Fortunately, data stored in the cloud is much more affordable, allowing you to store more data.

-CNCF and its partners, including New Relic, work on open source cloud software projects to be shared with the masses.
-New Relic One provides an open platform where you can integrate data from widely used open source solutions:
+CNCF and its partners, including New Relic, work on open-source cloud software projects to be shared with the masses.
+New Relic provides an open platform where you can integrate data from widely used open-source solutions: